 The known history of the Boleyn family starts with Thomas Boleyn, a yeoman farmer of Sale in Norfolk who married Anne Bracton, the daughter of Sir John Bracton.
-Thomas descended from a Nicholas Boleyn, who he is named as the heir of.
+Thomas descended from a Nicholas Boleyn.

 The earliest evidence for any of the Boleyn family in the Salle area regards John Boleyn and William Boleyn who lived in the thirteenth century.
 A John Boleyn was mentioned in 1283 in the Register of Walsingham Abbey and there is a record of the Prior of Walsingham suing William Boleyn of Thurning, and Prior's Bailiff in Salle, for an account and John Boleyn acting as a surety.

 Thomas's son, Geoffrey Boleyn, a tenant farmer of Sale, is mentioned in relation to timber for the building of the church at Salle.
 He had some involvement in the building and his father left money for the glazing of a south aisle window.
 Geoffrey died in 1440 and was buried at Sale Church.
 His brass has the inscription

 "Here lie Geoffrey Boleyn, who died 25th March, 1440, and Alice his wife and their children: on whose souls may God have mercy.
 Amen."

 His children included Cecily, who was buried at Blickling; Thomas, a priest and Master of Gonville Hall, Cambridge, from 1454-72, who also served the King by attending the Councilof Basle.Geoffrey's younger son also Geoffrey Boleyn (1406-1463) began his career as a lowly apprentice mercer, but left Norfolk to seek his fortune in London.
 He acquired a large personal fortune and became Lord Mayor of London in 1457.
 He was knighted by King Henry VI.